chriscucco/intro-distribuidos-tp3/README.md

 ## Firewall usage

 The files to receive blocking and dropping rules, and the file to receive the switches where aply that rules, must be named blocking_rules.csv, dropping_rules.csv and switches_with_rules.csv respectively.
 This files must be dropped on pox folder (inside mininet VM enter: cd pox), against linear-topology-firewall.py.
+The repository has one example for each .csv file.
+Notice that to aply a rule with more than one transport layer protocol, the line with the rul must be repeated as many times as protocols are to be applied.
+For example, if we want packets with destiny port 80 to be dropped, with tcp and udp, we must write on the .csv file:

+id	linkProtocol	srcMac	dstMac	networkProtocol	srcIp	dstIp	transportProtocol	srcPort	  dstPort 1	ethernet			ipv4			tcp		80
+2	ethernet			ipv4			udp		80

 To run pox use the following command:
 ./pox.py forwarding.l2_learning linear-topology-firewall